List of 30 3D Printing Medical Equipment Companies during COVID-19

-CRP Technology’s Rapid Prototyping Department is using HSS (High-Speed Sintering) and the Windform® P1 isotropic material to manufacture functional prototypes.
+CRP Technology’s Rapid Prototyping Department uses HSS (High-Speed Sintering) and the Windform® P1 isotropic material to manufacture functional prototypes.
 These are emergency valves for reanimation devices and related components for emergency respiratory masks for assisted ventilation.

 Azul3D is another name emerging during the pandemic.
 The company has been persistently producing face shields with a goal of 20000 face shields per week.

-The 3D printing startup has been printing face masks for the use of medics on the forefront.
-The company also plans to design and manufacture sanitization machines, which can UV treat gloves, masks, etc.
+The 3D printing startup has been printing face masks for the use of medics at the forefront.
+The company also plans to design and manufacture sanitization machines which can UV treat gloves, masks, etc.

-A Bengaluru based startup has created a 3D printed ventilator splitter.
+A Bengaluru-based startup has created a 3D-printed ventilator splitter.
 The splitter can split the supply into a 50-50 ratio to provide oxygen from one source to two patients.
-In cases where one patient’s condition is worse than the other, the startup has also created a differential ventilator splitter which can split the oxygen supply into 30-70 ratio.
+In cases where one patient’s condition is worse than the other, the startup has also created a differential ventilator splitter that can split the oxygen supply into a 30-70 ratio.

 Another startup that promises cost-effective ventilators.
 The company has created the world’s cheapest ventilator and is trying to ramp up production to meet the demand.

-An unnamed safety equipment manufacturer in Jinhua, China, is tasking its farm of 200 Flashforge Guider 2 3D printers to produce safety goggles for medical staff in the frontlines.
-According to the release on Business Wire, to date, some 5,000 3D printed goggles have already been donated to hospitals.
+An unnamed safety equipment manufacturer in Jinhua, China, is tasking its farm of 200 Flashforge Guider 2 3D printers to produce safety goggles for medical staff on the front.
+According to the release on Business Wire, some 5,000 3D-printed goggles have already been donated to hospitals.

 Another interesting name in our list is GCMI, which is the proving ground for medical innovation in partnership with Children’s Healthcare of Atlanta and the Georgia Tech Pediatric Technology Center.
 It has completed and published its first design files for those wishing to produce Face Shields for healthcare providers.